Automatic Reversing Circuit - January, 2017

 This page features simple and inexpensive, stand alone BIPOLAR stepper motor driver using parts that are available from many sources.

 This a 3 Light type model railroad block signal circuit that can produce solid - Red, Yellow and Green signal aspects.
-The signals can be connected for NORMAL or APPROACH type lighting for the Green signal.
+The signals can be connected for NORMAL or APPROACH Green lighting for the signal.

-The basic circuit can also be used for 2 Light signals, PRR - position light type signals and can be adapted for search light type signals that use bicolour LEDs.Block Signals Circuit Information
+The basic circuit can also be used for 2 Light signals, PRR - position light type signals and can be adapted for Searchlight type signals that use 3 lead, bicolour LEDs.3 Light Signals Circuit

 This circuit is for a switch machine controller for reversing loops.
-The circuit is light activated and designed to automatically operate stall type switch mahines.Switch Machine Controller Information
+The circuit is light activated and designed to automatically operate stall type switch machines.Switch Machine Controller

 This circuit automatically controls crossing signals and gates in a prototypical manner.

 The circuit uses a bidirectional time delay that staggers the gates and lights so that they operate as would be seen at a typical crossing.2011 - Grade Crossing Circuit

 The DCC booster shown on this page uses the LMD18200 motor driver H-bridge IC.
 The booster's designed output rating is 3 amps at 15 volts.DCC Track Booster